mini-kep/db/README.md

 # Quickstart

-You can query macroeconomic database by indicator name, frequency (from annual to daily) and date range.
+`mini-kep` API allows to query macroeconomic database by indicator name, frequency (from annual to daily) and date range.

 Link below will provide quarterly year-on-year Russian GDP growth rates as csv file, readable by R/pandas: